2color/blog/content/posts/2019-10_Memes--Climate-Change--and-Externalities-70627a0b75df.md

 Human creativity is paramount to the growth of knowledge.
 Projects like [Project Vesta](https://projectvesta.org/) and [refreezing the arctic with-geoengineering](https://www.newscientist.com/article/mg24332450-700-refreezing-the-arctic-how-to-bring-the-ice-back-with-geoengineering/) are amongst the many that take a novel approach.

 The mechanisms we have at hand should be taken seriously.
 Whether on the memetic, scientific, political, or innovative front.
-We have the oppurtunity and infrastructure in place to navigate out of this.
+We have the opportunity and infrastructure in place to navigate out of this.